top of page

 Education

-• Washington University in St. Louis, Master of Social Work, concentration in Mental Health
+• Washington University in St. Louis, Master of Social Work - Mental Health

 • North Carolina A&T State University, Psychology